GruffCassquatch/RerollBurntBuildings/README.md

       * Buildings: 1, Possibilities: 2 (burnt or unburnt)
     * The cabins below the Abandoned Lookout: ```reroll_burntbuildings Cabins```
       * Buildings: 2, Possibilities: 3 (2 with 1 burnt, 1 with both burnt)

+* To reroll the fishing hut doors: ```reroll_burntbuildings FishingHutDoors```
+    * Coastal Highway Fishing Huts: 9, Possibilities: 4 (each with 2 huts with doors)
+    * Mystery Lake Fishing Huts: 4, Possibilities: 3 (each with 1 hut with a door)

 ## **How to enable/disable random burnt buildings on Interloper for Coastal Highway**